 In this example, the top highlighted cell with the candidates 1 and 2 was used to apply the forcing chains technique.
 When testing for both digits, the player finds that the outcome for the highlighted cell with candidates 5 and 7 is always 5.
 Therefore, this digit will be the solution for that particular cell.

 Note that when testing for number 1, the player could also have made a chain by going right (to the cell with 1 and 4 as candidates).
 The chain would be longer, but the result is the same.
-5 is still the answer to the highlighted cell.
+Then number 5 is still the answer to the highlighted cell.

 Out of the advanced Sudoku strategies, the forcing chains method is usually a last resort as the chains can be very long and complicated and they do not always produce results.